-Here the dot refers to a derivative with respect to $z$.
-The $4 \times 4$ matrices $\Lambda_{0,1,2}$ are real $\pi$-periodic functions of the angular variable $\varphi(z) = \varphi_q + \Delta k \;\! z / 2$ (see~\cite{Supplemental}), which encodes a breaking of translation invariance along the effective time axis $z$, the central result of the Letter.
+where $\dot{X}\equiv\partial_zX$.
+The $4 \times 4$ matrices $\Lambda_{0,1,2}$ are real $\pi$-periodic functions of the angular variable $\varphi(z) = \varphi_q + \Delta k \:\! z / 2$~\cite{Supplemental}, which encodes a breaking of translation invariance along the effective time axis $z$, the central result of the Letter.
 This dependence stems from the SOC term in Eq.~\eqref{eq:helm_lag}, and is completely absent in the paraxial framework.
-In our description, the paraxial approximation corresponds to taking $\dot{X}/\beta_0$, $(q_\perp/\beta_0)^2$, and $g_{d,s}I_0 / \beta_0$ small; the resulting expansion of $\tilde{\mathcal{L}}^{(2)}$ up to first order becomes $\varphi(z)$-independent and formally identical to the Bogoliubov Lagrangian of symmetric binary mixtures of atomic Bose-Einstein condensates~\cite{Pethick_Smith_book,Pitaevskii_Stringari_book}.
+In our description, the paraxial approximation corresponds to taking $\dot{X}/\beta_0$, $(q_\perp/\beta_0)^2$, and $g_{d,s}I_0 / \beta_0$ small; the resulting expansion of $\tilde{\mathcal{L}}^{(2)}$ up to first order becomes $\varphi(z)$ independent and formally identical to the Bogoliubov Lagrangian of symmetric binary mixtures of atomic condensates~\cite{Pethick_Smith_book,Pitaevskii_Stringari_book}.